-

 Push culinary boundaries with the Hestan ProBond Stainless Steel TITUM™ cookware.
 Hestan’s ProBond™ Professional Clad Stainless Steel is handcrafted in Italy using a tri-ply body and responsive pure aluminum core for optimum performance, maximum durability...

-Pros: appearance, non-stick, even cooking
+Pros: attractive, non-stick, even cooking

 Hestan Stockpot